errbotio/errbot/docs/user_guide/setup.rst

 Errbot runs under Python 2.7 as well as Python 3.2+ on Linux, Windows and Mac.

-You need to have registered a user for the bot to use on the XMPP or IRC server that you wish to run Err on.
-A lot of plugins use multi user chatrooms (MUC) as well, so it is recommended (but not required) to have a least one MUC for Err to use as well.
+You need to have registered a user for the bot to use on the XMPP or IRC server that you wish to run Errbot on.
+A lot of plugins use multi user chatrooms (MUC) as well, so it is recommended (but not required) to have a least one MUC for Errbot to use as well.

 Installation
 ------------